skip to main content

 Posting on X last week, European Commission President Ursula von der Leyen described the appearance of smuggler balloons over Lithuania as a "hybrid attack" and "completely unacceptable", adding that the Commission was preparing further sanctions against Minsk.

-Belarusian Alexander Lukashenko said that Lithuania’s claims about the danger posed by the balloons were "unrealistic", according to pro-government Telegram channel Pul Pervogo.
+Belarusian President Alexandar Lukashenko, cited by state news agency BelTA, said Lithuania's claims about the danger posed by the balloons were "unrealistic".

 Lithuania last declared a state of emergency in February 2022 following the launch of Russia’s full-scale invasion of Ukraine.